The Very Worst Thing a Christian can Settle for-

 Okay, so this is fairly basic but it’s worth repeating: there is very little in life we can control.
 That said, everyone can control themselves, no matter what else is going on.
 Having self-control when everything and everyone around us is out of control is the key to learning, growing and being a light for Jesus in out of control situations (Proverbs 16:32, Galatians 5:22-24, Titus 1:7-9, Titus 2:11-12).

-Control breeds anxiety-
+Taking control breeds anxiety-

 Prayer is the answer to the conundrum of control.
-It just is.

 Every single time we pray about an issue we do two things.
 First, we loudly declare that we NEED wisdom (James 1:5).
 Prayer is admitting to ourselves and God that we don’t know everything there is to know and that we cannot make life work with our own idiotic efforts to control events and people.
 Secondly, we go directly to the source of wisdom, knowledge and power to get the help we need to manage life (Proverbs 1:7, Proverbs 2:6, Proverbs 3:19).